-Regardless of where you use your images, make sure to accurately caption and credit them, attribute the photographer if known and provide a description of the photo to offer context (and avoid any confusion as to what the photo is).
+Regardless of where you use your images, make sure to accurately caption and credit them, attribute the photographer if appropriate (and known) and provide a description of the photo to offer context (and avoid any confusion as to what the photo is).

 Social media is a great place to publicize events that are occurring within your organization.
 By creating a Facebook Event you can: